Davesaggio/WordPress-Starter/readme.txt

 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+== Frequently Asked Questions ==

+= Does this theme support any plugins? =

+wp_base includes support for Jetpack's Infinite Scroll as well as other features.

 == Changelog ==